The real Greece through the eyes of a local. Explore Greece and visit places only a local and expert can show you!!

 In the afternoon we continue this private tour departing with Athens Taxi for KALAMBAKA.
-Drive through the towns of Central Greece (AMPHISSA, LAMIA and TRIKALA) crossing the Thessalian plain, the granary of GREECE, to reach KALAMBAKA late in the afternoon.
+Drive through the towns of Central Greece (AMPHISSA, LAMIA, and TRIKALA) crossing the Thessalian plain, the granary of GREECE, to reach KALAMBAKA late in the afternoon.
 We will overnight by the foot of the breathtaking Meteora.

 Day 2: Meteora – Tempi valley – Katerini – Thessaloniki

-After having breakfast in the hotel, Athens Taxi will drive you to the breathtaking METEORA and its monasteries built on the top of high rocks standing between earth wind and sky.
+After having breakfast in the hotel, Athens Taxi will drive you to the breathtaking METEORA and its monasteries built on the top of high rocks standing between earth wind, and sky.

-Meteora is on of the biggest and most important group of monasteries in Greece second only to those in Mount Athos.
-The rock monasteries have been characterized by Unesco as a unique phenomenon of cultural heritage and they form one of the most important stations of cultural map of Greece.
+Meteora is one of the biggest and most important groups of monasteries in Greece second only to those in Mount Athos.
+The rock monasteries have been characterized by Unesco as a unique phenomenon of cultural heritage and they form one of the most important stations of the cultural map of Greece.
 They belong to a region of almost inaccessible sandstone peaks.
 On these ‘columns of the sky’ monks have settled from the 11th century onwards where twenty-four of these monasteries were built, despite incredible difficulties, at the time of the great revival of the eremetic ideal in the 15th century.
 Their 16th-century frescoes mark a key stage in the development of post-Byzantine painting.